planqtn/planqtn/docs/planqtn-studio/transform.md

     -   unfuse:
         -   pull out a leg of the same color
         -   unfuse to legs
-        -   unfuse to two legos
+        -   unfuse to two LEGOs
-    -   change color by adding Hadamard legos on legs
+    -   change color by adding Hadamard LEGOs on legs

 ## Graph state transformations

-`Z`-repetition code legos are graph nodes that need to be connected through links with a Hadamard lego on it.
+`Z`-repetition code LEGOs are graph nodes that need to be connected through links with a Hadamard LEGO on it.

 -   create complete graph from nodes
 -   connect nodes with a central node

 ## Visual transformations

--   "resize" groups of legos - this is reposition based on the bounding box of selected legos
+-   "resize" groups of LEGOs - this is reposition based on the bounding box of selected LEGOs